FCRA & HOA Assessments | 15 U.S.C. § 1681b | CV-20-00957-PHX-DLR

 The homeowner, Janis Wolf, sued under the Fair Credit Reporting Act after the HOA’s collection law firm obtained her credit report without her consent to locate her before filing a collection action for unpaid Neely Farms HOA assessments.
 The core dispute was whether the firm had a permissible purpose under 15 U.S.C. § 1681b to pull the report.

-Why did the court find the HOA assessment was a “credit transaction”?
+What did the district court say about the HOA assessment as a credit transaction?

 Was the firm allowed to pull the credit report without consent?